Learning to Detect Critical Nodes in Sparse Graphs via Feature Importance Awareness: Proposed Method

 Traditional algorithms \cite{Arulselvan2009,Pullan2015,Zhou2021} usually operate on a testing network and optimize CNP directly.
-Unlike them, deep learning methods \cite{Fan2020,Yu2020} aim to extract the features of critical nodes from a large number of networks, and use a well-trained end-to-end model to predict on all testing networks.
-In some cases, or fine-tuning to a specific task is needed.
+Unlike them, deep learning methods \cite{Fan2020,Yu2020} aim to extract the features of nodes from a large number of networks, and use a well-trained end-to-end model to predict networks.
 Therefore, how to represent the contribution of each node to the whole network must be considered.

-Compared with network embeddings that target the same task, Graph Neural Networks (GNNs) \cite{Wu2020,Li2021,Huang2021} are suitable for various different tasks by maintaining a set of neural network models.
-Inspired by the success of GNNs to process both inductive \cite{Hamilton2017,Li2021,Chen2020} and transductive \cite{Kipf2017} problems, we employ an variance-constrained GAT \cite{velickovic2018} cooperated with a mixture of node’s importance metrics (obtained by feature aggregation) to develop a feature importance-aware GAT as our encoding method.
+Compared with task-specific network embeddings, graph neural networks (GNNs) \cite{Wu2020,Huang2021} are considered a powerful method to represent graphs.
+Inspired by the success of GNNs in both inductive \cite{Chen2020,Hamilton2017,Li2021} and transductive \cite{Kipf2017} problems, we employ a variance-constrained GAT \cite{velickovic2018} cooperated with a mixture of node’s importance metrics (obtained by feature aggregation) to develop a feature importance-aware GAT as our representation function $h$.

-Unlike spectral graph convolutions such as GCN, GAT utilizes an attention operation on neighboring nodes combined with a self-attention mechanism to obtain graph information.
-To make model robust, GAT also adopts multi-head attention \cite{Zhang2020b} to aggregate features as well as transformer model \cite{Vaswani2017}.

-The introduction of dropout mechanism in GAT brings much variance.
-Such variance is not needed by the general RL \cite{Anschel2017}.
-To solve CNP, we want our model to be trained on synthetic networks and test on real-world networks which means we need to retain some variance to improve the generalization ability.
-Therefore, we set first layer without any dropout and set a lower probability for the dropout in another layer compared with basic GAT.
-In the following, we explain why the input features are not expected to drop randomly.

-By treating synthetic networks as training data, we need to generate an initial feature.
-To learn the importance of each node, our node feature is initialized by a matrix $\mathcal{R}^{m \times n} $.
-We first leverage four metrics (i.e., node degree, degree centrality, eigenvector centrality, and PageRank) to describe the network as four numerical vectors.
-Then, a feature aggregation method is developed to aggregate them into a matrix that well represents the network information.
-Yet the aggregated features are limited, that is why we preserve the whole input features by removing the first dropout layer.
-This is why we must preserve the whole input features by removing dropout in the first layer.
-Feeding the variance-constrained GAT with both initial feature and adjacency matrix, after several rounds of recursion, our encoder concatenates hidden representations from each attention head to obtain a node representation matrix.
+Initially, as there are no specific datasets for CNP, we used a large number of synthetic networks to train a general representation function $h$ and apply it to real-world networks.
+However, synthetic networks are randomly generated without initial features.
+So, to learn the importance of each node, our node feature is initialized by a matrix $B^{m \times n} $.
+Here, $m$ represents the number of nodes, while $n$ captures a set of topological properties.
+We leverage the node degree as the primary property and three metrics (i.e., degree centrality, eigenvector centrality, and PageRank score) as auxiliary features to describe the network.
+We aggregate them in the matrix $B^{m \times n}$ as initial features to describe the network's basic information.